pavelsaman/send-mocha-test-results-to-nr/README.md

-# Send test data to New Relic
+# Send Mocha test results to New Relic

 ## Description